edgedb/edgedb/docs/stdlib/array.rst

     :index: array

-    Represents a one-dimensional array of an homogeneous ordered list.
+    Represents an ordered list of values of the same type.

     Array indexing will always start at zero.
 With the exception of other array types, any type may be used as the given element contained within.